thacherT1D/webdevstuff/Version_Control_(Git_and_Github)/Git_for_Teams.desc.md

 git log --oneline --graph --all --decorate=short
 ```

-Those working on the `dimensions_1` feature branch should something that resembles this diagram.
+Those working on the `dimensions_1` feature branch should see something that resembles this diagram.

 ```text
    origin/master